cobyj33/tmedia/README.md

   -m, --mute, --muted        Mute the audio playback Playlist Controls:
-  --no-repeat            Do not repeat the playlist upon end --repeat, --loop       Repeat the playlist upon playlist end --repeat-one           Start the playlist looping the first media -s, --shuffle          Shuffle the given playlist \
+  --no-repeat            Do not repeat the playlist upon end -l, --repeat, --loop   Repeat the playlist upon playlist end --repeat-one           Start the playlist looping the first media -s, --shuffle          Shuffle the given playlist \